joshson93/joshson93/README.md

  👋 Hi, I’m Joshua Son!

- 👀 I’m interested in learning all the different JavaScript frameworks and libraries in order to create beautiful websites.
+ 👀 I’m interested in learning all the different JavaScript frameworks and libraries in order to create beautiful websites (React will always have a place in my heart).

- 🌱 I’m currently a full stack/software engineer who is devoted and passionate about learning and building useful and aesthetically pleasing websites.
+ 🌱 I’m currently a full stack/software engineer (with a bias to front end development) who is devoted and passionate about learning and building useful and aesthetically pleasing websites/applications.

  📫 You can reach me on linkedin @ https://www.linkedin.com/in/joshuason93/